Knoxville, Tennessee: Government

 The Knoxville Fire Department (KFD) provides Class 2 ISO service inside the city limits.
 The fire department operates 19 stations with 308 uniformed personnel.
 KFD provides firefighting, first responder EMS response, vehicle extrication and HazMat response within the city limits.

 The Knoxville Police Department serves the citizens of Knoxville with 378 officers and a total of 530 employees.
+Chief Paul Noel has led the department since June of 2022.

 911 ambulance service inside Knoxville is provided by AMR Ambulance under contract with Knox County.

 Knoxville is home to the Tennessee Supreme Court's courthouse for East Tennessee.

 City Council

 Knoxville is governed by a mayor and a nine-member City Council, six of which represent from single-member districts and three members are elected at-large.
 Council members are elected through a nonpartisan, district-wide primary in which top two vote-getters advance to a city-wide runoff election in November.
 Council members are elected to serve a four-year term that is eligible for reelection once.